masoudir/mavros_tutorial/tutorials/docs/Chapter1_ArduRover_with_CLI/Step1_How_to_change_mode.md

 ## Change vehicle mode using ROS rqt:

-At first you need to Add two plugin from rqt:
+At first you need to add two plugin from rqt:

     Plugins -> Topics -> Topic Monitor
     Plugins -> Services -> Service Caller